wp-cool-tools/quick-featured-images/README.txt

 = Support =

 Support for this plugin will be provided in the form of Product Support.
-This means that I intend to fix any confirmed bugs, listen to ideas for this plugin and improve the user experience when enhancements are identified and can reasonably be accomodated.
+This means that we intend to fix any confirmed bugs, listen to ideas for this plugin and improve the user experience when enhancements are identified and can reasonably be accommodated.

-There is no User Support provided for this plugin.
-If you are having trouble with this plugin in your particular installation of WordPress, I will not be able to help you troubleshoot the problem.
+Pro users get premium support whilst free support is offered in the WordPress forums in our spare time.
+If you are having trouble with this plugin in your particular installation of WordPress, we will not be able to help you troubleshoot the problem.

 = No warranty and liability! =